Foresight is Becoming Data-Rich

 The rise of big data is another easy way to grasp the new nature of foresight practice.
 Accelerating digitization creates vast new data pools, just waiting to be better displayed to indicate current conditions, and analyzed for trends and hidden relationships.
 Books like Visualize This (2011) and Data Points (2013) help with visualization, and Naked Statistics (2014) helps with statistical thinking, as well as the resources we listed under statistical consulting earlier.

 When data in any field becomes fully representative of the system being studied, such that marginal new data falls into predictable types, at that point classification systems, maps, and models begin to stabilize.
-GIS, CRM, SFA, ERP and other business automation domains covered in Chapter 2 were among the pioneering data frontiers of the twentieth century.
+GIS, CRM, SFA, ERP and other business automation domains were among the pioneering data frontiers of the twentieth century.
 These domains remain innovative, yet today, smartphones, wearables, internet of things (machine to machine interaction), home automation, quantified self/fitness/health, sentiment analysis, social networks, conversational interfaces, and algorithmic trading are just a few of our new data frontiers.

 On the governance front, the emergence of The Program, the NSA’s massive intelligence analytics platform for warrantless wiretapping and mapping relationships between all human beings on Earth, foreign and domestic, only became technically feasible in the early 2000s.
 Only in the last two decades did our world become sufficiently data-rich, and our machines sufficiently powerful to do all this data-crunching affordably.
 See Frontline’s excellent United States of Secrets (2014) for an excellent recent account.